 There are ongoing discussions voicing concern that positive reinforcements are simply bribes.
-It’s imperative to clear up misconceptions between a bribe and a positive reinforcement.
-A bribe offers reward before a desirable task, to encourage performance.
+It’s imperative to clear up misconceptions between a bribe and positive reinforcement.
+A bribe offers a reward before a desirable task, to encourage performance.
 Bribes coax a specific action, while positive reinforcements come only after the completion of new, desirable behavior.

 The Caregiver’s Role in Positive Reinforcements

 As a parent of a child with autism, you play a critical role in your child’s ABA therapy and positive reinforcement.
 Their success is a direct result of your valuable insight and follow-through in real-life situations.
 Your child’s ABA therapist will work closely with you to gather the information that will allow them to create a plan consisting of the most important goals for your child to achieve.

 During ABA therapy sessions, parents will learn through demonstrations, education, and the implementation of various strategies to find what works best with your child.
 You will have the tools and resources necessary to carry out proper instruction in your natural environments.
 If additional caregivers would like or need training, support, or guidance in carrying out your child’s positive reinforcement plan, options and arrangements are typically available.
 This support includes educating caregivers in the use of positive reinforcements at your child’s daycare, school, church, or other natural environments.